 “We introduced this measurement process right from the start of our fin development and production project in order verify our production method and to know what that we deliver the required characteristic to our customer.

-The two parameters, BS and FT, are used to describe the bending characteristic or a specific fin.
-Both dimensions are measured for each fin produced on an electronically controlled and actuated pneumatically test bench.
+The two parameters, BS and FT, are used to describe the bending characteristic of a specific fin.
+Both dimensions are measured for each fin produced on an electronically controlled and pneumatically actuated test bench.
 The measurement values are acquired and processed by a computer and stored in a database.
-The numbers are engraved into the Tuttle base and listed in the test report of our Finnish as well.
+The numbers are engraved into the Tuttle base and listed in the test report of our fins as well.

 The first parameter, BS (=Bending Stiffness), is measured at the average Center of Effort (CoE) of a fin.
 This point is at 40% of the fin length measured from the base (example: fin length 400mm => CoE at 40%*400mm = 160mm).
 The CoE varies about 2-3% around the 40% point depended of the fins’ outline, but to simplify the measurement process we always measure at 40%.
 The dimension of BS is [N/mm], i.e. it is determining how much Newtons are needed to bend the fin by 1mm at this 40% point.
 The material characteristic of carbon is quite linear over a wider range, what means that if you would spend a force ten times as high as the force needed to have a 1mm deflecting, you would see a deflection of 10mm (=10*1mm).

 ==> The BS number describes quite well the average force feedback feeling of the fin you as surfer have during windsurfing.

 ==> As higher the BS-number as stiffer the fin.